-From candles to cookware, laundry pods to rugs and, yes, mattresses, we’ve got you covered with nontoxic alternatives that are better for you and the environment.
+From candles and cookware to laundry pods, rugs, and, yes, mattresses, here are our go-to non-toxic alternatives that are better for you and the environment.

 On any given day, our immune systems quietly fight off exposure to over 60,000 different bacteria.